jdheyburn/jdheyburn.co.uk/content/blog/who-goes-blogging-5-more-hugo-improvements/index.md

 ```

-Once this is done for all pages, hugo-coder will render the **See also in ...** section at the article footer.
+Once this is done for all pages, hugo-coder will render the [**See also in ...**](#conclusion) section at the article footer.

 {{< figure src="series-footer-section.png" caption="" alt="Screenshot showing series rendered in the page footer" >}}

 ## Adding Table of Contents

-### Template Lookup Order Primer

-Okay this one isn't exactly a new feature of the theme, but since we're playing around with the theme we may as well make use of this opportunity.
+Okay this one isn't exactly a new feature of the theme, but since we're playing around we may as well make use of this opportunity.
 Table of contents (TOC) aren't included by default in the `hugo-coder` theme, so we need to add it in ourselves.

 There is some [documentation](https://gohugo.io/content-management/toc/) on how to add TOC to your articles.
 Before we do that we need to revisit how layouts are organised as discussed briefly in [a previous post](/blog/who-goes-blogging-4-content-structure-and-refactoring/#fixing-article-rendering).

+### Template Lookup Order Primer

 The type of a markdown file (defined by the front matter setting `type`) tells Hugo where to look for in the `layouts/` directory of your project.
 The Hugo theme you're using will already have these all defined, hence why they are predefined themes!
 Before Hugo looks for these layout HTML files in your theme, it will check for them in your projects `layouts/` directory first.

-In other words, the order of presedence (or hierarchy) for HTML files is anything in the project `layouts/` directory takes a higher priority than that in your theme - as described in Hugo's [documentation for template lookup order](https://gohugo.io/templates/lookup-order/).
+In other words, the order of precedence (or hierarchy) for HTML files is anything in the project `layouts/` directory takes a higher priority than that in your theme - as described in Hugo's [documentation for template lookup order](https://gohugo.io/templates/lookup-order/).

 See below for a directory tree explaning this - a lot of content has been removed for brevity.